More than a Century of Service

-When it first began in 1901, the Dubuque Benevolent and Humane Society worked to protect the rights of animals, primarily horses, as well as children.
+The Dubuque Benevolent and Humane Society was founded in 1901 to protect the rights of animals, primarily horses, as well as children.
 In this era, government agencies that protected child welfare did not exist and horses were forced to do the work of today's tractors, trucks and cars.
 There had been laws against cruelty and abuse on the books for decades, but they were not enforced.
 Most people felt that how a person dealt with their children and animals was their own personal business, no matter how brutal.
-Not unlike today, too often people just did not want to get involved.

 In 1877, things began to change nationally with the formation of the American Humane Association.
 Slowly, the movement gathered momentum.
 "Dubuque needs a society of this kind very badly…for the protection of the dumb brutes and the punishment of the human brutes!" an article read in the Dubuque Daily Herald on February 24, 1882.

 And so, in February 1901, after years of planning, a group of volunteers drew up bylaws and formed a local humane society.
 On April 11, 1901, the first official meeting of the Dubuque Benevolent and Humane Society was held at the Second National Bank in downtown Dubuque.
 Membership numbered about 50.
 An office was set up in what is now known as the Fischer Building.
 Money was raised through annual dues of $1 - $10, with a lifetime membership costing $25.

 From its earliest days, public education was a key element of the society's work.
 Pamphlets and calendars were handed out reminding farmers and teamsters of their responsibilities to their animals.
 Copies of Black Beauty, the classic novel dealing with animal abuse, were even distributed.
 (The group of compassion humane society members pictured to the right was taken in 1919.)